-The Hindi speaking provinces of India: Uttar Pradesh (UP), Bihar, Jharkhand, Chhattisgarh and Madhya Pradesh (MP) together make a population close to half a billion.
+The Hindi speaking provinces of India: Uttar Pradesh (UP), Bihar, Jharkhand, Chhattisgarh and Madhya Pradesh (MP) together make a population close to half a billion .
 Historically, this region was home to important cosmopolitan cities of the world, like Kashi and Patliputra.
+Just over a hundred years ago, four of the ten largest cities (Lucknow, Banares, Kanpur and Agra), and eight of the twenty largest cities in India (+ Allahabad, Patna, Bareilly and Meerut) were in the region (1911 census).
 But today, the region suffers from a “metropolis vacuum”, because it has no major metropolitan agglomeration to attract talent and investments.

 The six largest cities of India, Delhi, Mumbai, Kolkata, Chennai, Bangalore, and Hyderabad all lie outside of this Hindi heartland.
 The other new upcoming urban centers like Pune, Ahmedabad, and Surat also lie outside of the region.
+Among the ten largest cities none are in the region, while only five cities (Lucknow, Kanpur, Indore, Bhopal and Patna) belong in the top twenty (2011 census).
 The glaring absence of a major metropolitan center in the region has forced young people to migrate away from the small towns and move to other cities in the West and the South.

-Today, India needs sustained economic growth of close to 11 to 12%, to fulfill the aspirations of its highly ambitious and very young population.
+Today, India needs sustained double digit economic growth (Financial Times, 2015), to fulfill the aspirations of its highly ambitious and very young population.
 During the previous decades, India’s growth was primarily centered in its West and the South.
 But, if today India aims to sustain and accelerate its progress, the Hindi heartland needs to become an engine of growth too.
 Can such growth happen in the absence of a metropolitan anchor?

-If a region lacks major cosmopolitan cities, then capital and talent are matched much less efficiently.
+What happens in regions like the Hindi heartland, which lack major cosmopolitan cities?
+In such regions capital and talent are matched much less efficiently.
 If people do not expect that their talent will be rewarded because of this mismatch, they have lower interest in investing in themselves and their children.
 The mismatch creates a vicious circle of low human capital and low growth.
+Such vicious circle where people don’t have hope for a better future, creates a fervent ground for anti-social behavior, like lynching and vigilantism.
 The Hindi heartland needs a few major cities, to get out of this vicious circle.

 When discussing Indian economic growth, much emphasis is given to India’s central government.
-India’s central government located in New Delhi plays a very important role in pushing for the much-needed reforms, which can make the match between capital and talent more efficient.
-But India’s state governments are key players in shaping the direction of India’s regional development.
-If India’s Hindi heartland is to grow, it needs state governments that emphasize the importance of large and COSMOPOLITAN cities in economic growth.
+India’s central government plays a very important role in pushing for the much-needed reforms, which can make the match between capital and talent more efficient.
+But India’s state governments and even more locally – the mayors and their municipal councils are key players in shaping the direction of India’s regional development.
+If India’s Hindi heartland is to grow, it needs state governments and municipal councils that appreciate the importance of large and cosmopolitan cities in economic growth.